ZheyuanXie/IPD516/README.md

 RX   |TX
 TX   |RX
 GND|GND
-- Connent receiver ESP32 to your computer COM port
+- Connect receiver ESP32 to your computer COM port
 - Download `sender` folder and run the python code `main.py`
 - Choose the serial COM Port that receiver ESP32 connects to
 - Choose the song that you would like to play